Case-Base Neural Networks: survival analysis with time-varying, higher-order interactions: Introduction

 \section{Introduction}

 }

-A common assumption in survival analysis is that the risk of the event of interest does not vary with time (i.e. proportional hazards) \citep{hanley2009}.
-This simplifying assumption results in using Cox proportional hazards models more often than smooth-in-time, accelerated failure time (AFT) models \citep{hanley2009}.
-This preference causes analyses to be based on hazard ratios and relative risks rather than on survival curves and absolute risks \citep{hanley2009}.
-The proportional hazards assumption in a Cox model may be incorrect in studies where the disease pathogenesis may change over time \citep{coradini2000time}.
-For example, studies of breast cancer incidence have shown that the risk of developing a tumor involves a time-varying interaction with tumor size \citep{coradini2000time}.
-These time-varying covariates can be incorporated easily into AFT models \citep{royston2002flexible}.
-However, these regression-based models require prior knowledge of potential time-varying interactions and their quantitative effects.
+A common assumption in survival analysis is that the risk ratio of the event of interest does not vary with time which has led to the dominance of proportional hazard models\citep{cox1972regression} \citep{hanley2009}.
+This simplifying assumption explains the popularity of Cox proportional hazards models over smooth-in-time, accelerated failure time (AFT) models and results in analyses based on hazard ratios and relative risks rather than on survival curves and absolute risks \citep{hanley2009}.
+The proportional hazards assumption in a Cox model may be incorrect in studies where the disease pathogenesis may change over time.
+For example, age, chronic obstructive pulmonary disease, diabetes mellitus, existing heart disease, prior heart surgery, intra-aortic balloon pump, urgent and emergent surgical priority are all preoperative factors that have demonstrated time-varying associations with long-term mortality following coronary artery bypass graft surgery \citep{gao2006time}.
+A time-varying effect of body mass index has been associated with all-cause mortality in hypertensive patients \citep{zhu2022time} and the effect of long-term statin use on type 2 diabetes onset varies with time \citep{na2020time}.
+The time-varying effect of tumor size has been associated with the risk of cancer recurrence \citep{coradini2000time}.
+Time-varying interactions were identified in appraisals of 28 of 40 targeted and immuno-oncology therapies reported by the National Institute for Health and Care Excellence, highlighting the importance of accounting for time-varying features in cancer treatment studies \citep{salmon2023clinical}.
+These time-varying covariate effects can be incorporated easily into AFT models; however, this requires prior knowledge of potential time-varying interactions and their quantitative effects \citep{royston2002flexible}.
+In this study, we develop a method that accounts for these time-varying effects without user specification, improving risk prediction models.